 If the lender calls the loan due, the borrower or the borrower's heirs must repay the loan in full (or pay 95% of the current appraised value of the property, whichever is less), give the property to the lender in a deed in lieu of foreclosure, or sell the property for the full amount owed on the loan (or an amount that's at least 95% of the current appraised value of the property, whichever is less).
 Otherwise, the lender will foreclose.

-HUD imposed a foreclosure and eviction moratorium, through December 31, 2020, for homeowners with FHA-insured single-family mortgages, including HECMs.
+HUD imposed a foreclosure and eviction moratorium for homeowners with FHA-insured single-family mortgages, including HECMs.
 The moratorium doesn’t apply to vacant or abandoned properties, though.

-Mortgagee Letter 2020-06, official loan servicing guidance from HUD, instructs lenders to, upon a borrower's request, delay submitting a request to HUD to call a loan due and payable for up to six months.
+Mortgagee Letter 2020-06, official loan servicing guidance from HUD, instructs lenders to, upon a borrower's request, delay submitting a request to HUD to call a loan due and payable for up to six months, thus postponing a foreclosure for this time.
 An additional extension of up to six months is available with HUD approval.

 For loans that have become automatically due and payable, entered into a deferral period, or became due and payable with HUD approval, the lender must, upon the borrower's request, also delay foreclosure for up to six months.
 If needed, an additional period of up to six months may be approved by HUD.

-So, you can delay having to repay a reverse mortgage, and postpone a reverse mortgage foreclosure, for as long as a year.
+So, you can delay having to repay a reverse mortgage, and postpone a reverse-mortgage foreclosure, for a year, longer in some cases.
 To get the delay, contact your loan servicer and ask it to hold off on calling the loan due and payable.
 You won’t have to provide any supporting documentation to get the delay.